 Load Profiling Models

 ERCOT will make available the models used to produce the forecast and backcast profiles for the settlement process.
-The Load Profile models shall be accessible via the Market Information System in a downloadable format and via the common API.
+The Load Profile models shall be accessible via the Market Information System in a downloadable format.

 Load Profiles

 ERCOT will publish Load Profile data from the daily profile creation process, in accordance with Section 18.2.7, Daily Profile Creation Process to the Market Information System and through the common API.
 Load Profile data will be made available to Market Participants for a period of two (2) years.